vichua2006/BasicCalendar/README.md

 # Basic Weather App

-A very basic weather app that display's the user's weather information for the next hour.
+A basic weather app displays the weather information for selected cities.